1Password/scim-examples/aws-ecsfargate-terraform/README.md

 ### Specify a name prefix

-If you would like to specify a common prefix for naming all supported AWS resources created by Terraform, set the value in the `name_prefix` variable in `terraform.tfvars`:
+If you'd like to specify a common prefix for naming all supported AWS resources created by Terraform, set the value in the `name_prefix` variable in `terraform.tfvars`:

 ```terraform
 name_prefix        = "<prefix>"